Vice-President, European Central Bank (ECB)

 Prior to his current role, he was the Chief Risk Officer of Credit Suisse, a member of the Executive Board, and chair of the Capital Allocation and Risk Management Committee.
 From 1990 to 1998, Wilson worked at Credit Suisse Financial Products, where he headed new product development.
-Before 1990, he held various roles in capital markets (both fixed income & equity), Australia investment banking, and the Mergers & Acquisitions group.
+Before 1990, he held various roles in capital markets (both fixed income and equity), Australia investment banking, and the Mergers & Acquisitions group.

-Wilson recently received the Risk Magazine “Lifetime Achievement Award” for his efforts to end “too big to fail” and Bail-in.
+Wilson recently received the Risk Magazine “Lifetime Achievement Award” for his efforts to end “too-big-to-fail” and Bail-in.
 He received his A.B., summa cum laude, in economics from Princeton University.

 Executive Director, European Banking Authority (EBA)

 Adam is the first Executive Director of the European Banking Authority, a position he has held since 2011.
 Previously, he was the Chairman of the Hungarian Financial Supervisory Authority in 2009-2010.

 Prior to joining the regulatory and supervisory community, he held senior positions in the banking sector including three years as the Co-CEO of Intesa Group’s subsidiary in Budapest, and another three years at the helm of Allianz Bank, setting up a retail banking operation for the market leading insurance company in Hungary.
 Before that he spent four years as a central banker as a Managing Director and Member of the Board of the National Bank of Hungary with responsibility for reserve management and market operations.